allo-protocol/allo-v2/generated-docs/contracts/core/interfaces/IAllo.md

 function batchAllocate(uint256[] _poolIds, bytes[] _datas) external nonpayable
 ```

-*Allocates funds to multiple recipients and emits {Allocated} event if successful for each recipient Note: Each strategy will handle the allocation of funds differently*
+Allocates funds to multiple recipients.

+*Each strategy will handle the allocation of funds differently*

 #### Parameters